Red Spring Farm

 We often have people request a specific color (deep, mahogany red is a popular color request).
 Poodle mixes almost always lighten with age.
 This is called fading.
 Some fade a little, others fade a lot.
 It is most apparent in mahogany red, jet black, and deep chocolate colored doodles (but expect any color to lighten in color somewhat as the puppy gets older).
 Most dogs will start to fade between 6 and 18 months of age, either by overall lightening of the color of the hair, or by white hairs mixing in, usually starting on the snout and back, then spreading all over giving your pup a "frosted" look.
 Most poodle mixes establish their adult color by 2-3 years of age.

 Puppies have the most amazing coat!
 It is soft, and doesn't mat (tangle) easily.
 Unfortunately, this coat is not here to stay.
 Just like how humans have infant hair as an babies, doodles have different hair as puppies.
 As doodles age, they experience multiple coat changes between 6 weeks and 18 months of age.
 The most apparent will occur when they are between 6-14 months of age.
 At this time, their coat will transform from a very soft, easy to groom coat to a more coarse adult coat that mats easily.
 During the transition, when the doodle has a combination of puppy and adult coat, the coat can be very difficult to maintain.
 Daily brushing (all the way to the skin, please ask your groomer to show you how to appropriately maintain your dog's coat at home between grooms) and very regular grooming visits (every 4 weeks) may be required, or you can opt to have your dog receive a short haircut to keep them comfortable and reduce grooming needs to once every 6-8 weeks.
 Make sure to ask your groomer what is appropriate.
 Once you pup's coat fully transitions, it will be less difficult to maintain (though not as easy as the baby coat)!
 Curly coated dogs may not look very curly as puppies, but as they get older and their coat will curl more.
-Even straight or wavy coated puppies will develop more volume/wave as their coat gets longer and their adult coat comes in.
+Even straighter coated puppies will develop more texture and "wave" as their adult coat comes in.

 Take Home Day!